-I can thoroughly recommend you to rather try out the many local bistros with Peruvian cuisine menus (soups or salads and a main dish) ranging from 6 to 10 soles or the various street food such as papa rellenas, my favourite Peruvian dish (worth 1 sole for each stuffed potato).
-And instead of a bar give a try to the local stalls or small places with the traditional chuchuhuasi drink (worth 1.50 soles), which you drink by standing but you always get to socialize easily standing with a cup of that hot miracle in your hand in the street.
+I can thoroughly recommend you to rather try out the many local bistros with Peruvian cuisine menus (soups or salads and a main dish) ranging from 10 to 15 soles or the various street food such as papa rellenas, my favourite Peruvian dish.
+Give a try to the local stalls or small bistros with the traditional chuchuhuasi drink.
 The alcoholic aphrodisiacs of the Peruvian jungle (of which you are only allowed to drink three at once) can work out its magic fast, especially after all day hiking and eating just nuts and energetic bars while trekking!

 Where to Stay in Huaraz

-- Campo Base – a good option for budget backpackers; a night for 25 soles for a private room with a bathroom and a breakfast containing a glass of fresh juice, tea or coffee, pancake or eggs and two buns with butter and jam.
+3. Low Budget: Campo Base.
+A good option for budget backpackers; a night for 25 soles for a private room with a bathroom and a breakfast containing a glass of fresh juice, tea or coffee, pancake or eggs and two buns with butter and jam.
 You also find a common kitchen in the hostel and they clean your bathroom (with hot water) every day!
 A travel agency with a small clothes bazaar corner is located right next to the hostel.
 The hostel sells water and beers for the same prices like in a supermarket and the breakfast place is really nice, chamber-like, with several tables placed outside in the street which is calm and clean, located by the beautiful Parque Ginebra.
 Plaza de Armas is less than a minute walk from here.